aligholamee/LaravelCrew/README.md

 6. Add a door name/id to the top of token list.                                 -> Done
 7. Display the tokens only created for the current door.
 8. Fix the token generation query builder error.(But it does generate it!)
 9. Fix token editing.
 10. Fix the first house deleting error.
-11. Fix the door editing.
+11. Fix the door editing.                                                       -> Done
 12. UI Improvements.
 13. Settings Section.
+14. Fix door creating redirects.